Job Code Pay Scale Group Pay Scale Type Bargaining Unit Civil Service or Non-Civil Service Last Executive Board Change Executive Board Change History

 ENTRY LEVEL KNOWLEDGES, SKILLS, AND ABILITIES:

-• Knowledge of fire rescue methods and equipment.
+• Knowledge of firefighting and fire rescue techniques and equipment.

 • Knowledge of the methods and techniques used in the application of emergency medical care and cardiopulmonary resuscitation.